I recently had the chance to take Demand Curve’s Startup Growth Program.

 Projects: They are step-by-step guides on how to do things related to the module (for example, set up a FB ad re-targeting your website visitors).
 It’s the most important part of each module and what requires most of your time.

-If you’ve got the Full Program, once you’ve done the project, you submit your work to a specific Demand Curve email address and that will open a thread between you and your instructor.
+Once you’ve done the project, you submit your work to a specific Demand Curve email address and that will open a thread between you and your instructor.
 The instructor will give over your work within the following 3 business days and leave comments for your review.
 Projects often require multiple revisions.

 Something you may have noticed if you’ve read the modules list is that many of them are about ads on different platforms.
 However, according to Demand Curve, an ad budget isn’t completely necessary to be successful with the course.
 They can help you tailor your strategy around organic channels.